tttmmmyyyy/fixlang/Std.md

 ### `_get_sub_size_asif : I64 -> I64 -> I64 -> I64 -> Array a -> Array a`

-A function like `get_sub`, but behaves as if the size of the array is the specified value, and has a parameter to specify additional capacity of the returned `Array`.
+A function like `get_sub`, but behaves as if the size of the array is the specified value,

+and has a parameter to specify additional capacity of the returned `Array`.

 ### `_sort_range_using_buffer : Array a -> I64 -> I64 -> ((a, a) -> Bool) -> Array a -> (Array a, Array a)`

-Sort elements in a range of a vector by "less than" comparator.
+Sorts elements in a range of a vector by "less than" comparator.

 This function receives a working buffer as the first argument to reduce memory allocation, and returns it as second element.

 ### `_unsafe_get : Std::I64 -> Std::Array a -> a`